Student-Run-Mess-IISERM/SRM-Old-Entry-System/README.md

 # Changelog

 ## Current Version

+### 1.3.1
+- Disable online features when credentials are not provided.

+## Older Versions

 ### 1.3.0
 - Implement dynamic details box with color-coded meal status, which displays student information and is color coded according to meal status.

-## Older Versions

 ### 1.2.2
 - Increased indexing to account for `1` based indexing in `openpyxl` and `gspread`'s `update_cell` methods/properties.